 Sarah Scott is helping rewrite the language of intimacy in Hollywood—one scene at a time.

 A leading intimacy coordinator in film and television, Sarah is known for shaping safer, story-driven environments on set.
-Her recent credits include Hacks (HBO, Seasons 1–4), 1923 (Paramount+, Seasons 1-2), Winning Time (HBO), Rebel Moon (Netflix), You People (Netflix), and the upcoming series The Madison.
+Her recent credits include The Madison (Seasons 1–2) and 1923 (Seasons 1–2) on Paramount+; Hacks (Seasons 1–4), I Love LA, and Winning Time (Seasons 1–2) on HBO; and Rebel Moon Parts I & II, You People, and Lonely Planet on Netflix.

 In addition to her on-set work, Sarah is a dedicated educator and public advocate.
 She has taught masterclasses, spoken on panels, led workshops, and appeared on podcasts to expand awareness of intimacy coordination and its cultural impact.
-Her work was featured in the documentary Body Parts, which premiered at the Tribeca Film Festival, and she taught an Intimacy Coordinator Masterclass at the Mill Valley Film Festival.
+Her work was featured in the documentary Body Parts, which premiered at the Tribeca Film Festival.

 She holds a B.S. in Culture and Communications from NYU and studied Shakespeare at the Royal Academy of Dramatic Art (RADA) in London.